netAction/signalk-world-coastline-map/README.md

 	$ ./mb-util --scheme=xyz --image_format=png   ../tiles/ coastline.mbtiles

 The output is a file 'coastline.mbtiles'.
+If you want to test the tiles database, use [mbtiles-server](https://github.com/chelm/mbtiles-server).

 Install map in Signal K server
 ==============================

-Move this file to 'signalk-server-node/public/mapcache'.
+Move this file to **signalk-server-node/public/mapcache**.
 After reboot you will see the map here: http://localhost:3000/signalk/v1/api/resources/charts